dustymabe/vagrant-sshfs/test/misc/README.txt

 export THIRD_PARTY_HOST_USER='vagrant'
 export THIRD_PARTY_HOST_PASS='vagrant'

-# Next vagrant up - will do 3 mounts (normal, slave, reverse).
+# Next vagrant up - will do 4 mounts
+#  - slave
+#  - slave with sym link
+#  - normal
+#  - reverse
 vagrant up

 # Next run the script to test the mounts:
 $ bash dotests.sh
-Testing normal mount!
+Testing slave forward mount!
-a57e39fa692f294e860349a9451be67c
+        d635332fe7aa4d4fb48e5cb9357bdedf
+Testing slave forward mount with a symlink!
+        d635332fe7aa4d4fb48e5cb9357bdedf
-Testing slave mount!
+Testing normal forward mount!
-e2c4ceac71dc414cb3ed864cff04a917
+        6ccc3034df924bd289dd16205bf3d629
 Testing reverse mount!
         508619e7e68e446c84d1fcdf7e0dc577

-# We are printing out the machine-id under each mount to prove each
+# We are printing out the machine-id under each mount.
+The first two
-# mount is from a different machine.
+should be the same, because they are from the same machine.
+The last two should be different.